Colleen McGuinness: Career

 McGuinness began her career at Castle Rock Entertainment and later became a development assistant at New Line Cinema.
 While at New Line, McGuinness wrote and directed her first short film, For Mature Audiences Only.

 After Darren Starr saw her short film, he hired McGuinness for her first series writing job on Miss Match, starring Alicia Silverstone.
-Since then, McGuinness has written on shows including Mercy, 30 Rock, About a Boy, Friends from College, Forever (2018 TV series), Ramy, Stargirl, and Life & Beth, where she was also an executive producer.
+Since then, McGuinness has written on shows including Mercy, 30 Rock, About a Boy, Friends from College, Forever, Ramy, Stargirl, and Life & Beth, where she was also an executive producer.
 She joined the staff of 30 Rock in 2011, which ultimately led her to share in the series' Emmy, WGA, and PGA nominations.

-In 2013, when Tina Fey started her new production company Little Stranger productions, her company's first sale was an untitled comedy to be written by McGuinness and executive-produced by Fey and by former 30 Rock showrunner Robert Carlock.
+In 2013, when Tina Fey started her new production company Little Stranger Productions, her company's first sale was an untitled comedy to be written by McGuinness and executive-produced by Fey and by former 30 Rock showrunner Robert Carlock.
 In 2014, McGuinness developed a script with Matt Damon and Ben Affleck for Fox.

 In 2016, together with Game of Thrones executive producer Carolyn Strauss, McGuinness worked with HBO to develop a comedy series based on the novel Prep by Curtis Sittenfeld.

-McGuinness later wrote, produced, and directed the 2024 short film Loser which has played in over 25 film festivals, including the Oscar-qualifying Hamptons International Film Festival and the Palm Springs International ShortFest.
+McGuinness later wrote, produced, and directed the 2024 short film Loser, which has played in over 25 film festivals, including the Oscar-qualifying Hamptons International Film Festival and the Palm Springs International ShortFest.
 Loser won multiple awards, including "Best International Short", "Best Director" (Colleen McGuinness), and "Best Performance in a Lead Role" (Angourie Rice) at the Oxford International Film Festival, "Best Short" and "Best Screenplay" (Colleen McGuinness) at the LA Indie Film Festival, "Best Film" and "Best Actress" (Angourie Rice) at DOC LA, "International: Best Film" at the Canberra Short Film Festival, "Best Short Film" at the Byron Bay International Film Festival, "Best Short Drama" at the New Hampshire Film Festival, and the "Audience Award" at the Charlotte Film Festival.

-McGuinness is currently developing Loser into a feature film, which is to be produced by Radio Silence.
+McGuinness is currently in post-production on the feature film Loser, produced by Radio Silence.